After a disappointing performance in Wellington we arrived in Las Vegas determined to make amends for our poor final placement.

 Compared with many of the airports we are becoming acquainted with, McCarran airport is certainly not dreary.
 Almost before you are off the plane you pass a series of slot machines.
 You then have to catch a train to collect your bags.

 We met our liaison officers – one a marine, one a member of the US Navy, who then shipped us over to the hotel. (groan – Ed.)
 Arriving at the hotel you quickly realise nothing about the Vegas experience is going to be similar to Wellington.
-The Scotland team were on the 37th floor, a decent distance from the distractions of the casino far below.
+The Scotland team were on the 37th floor, a decent distance from the distractions of the casino far below, but for Casino fun go to Fun88 India from the comfort of your home.
 But you can never quite escape the constant noise of other hotel residents coming and going, and sirens blaring on the strip below.
 Unbelievably it was still Monday as we sat down to our first meal in the hotel.

 Food, America; Las Vegas.
 I’m sure you are picturing a huge buffet, over-sized portions, choices etc etc. Actually, it was nothing like that.
 It was a buffet.
 But it consisted of over-cooked chicken, over-mashed potatoes, watery tomato sauce, under-cooked pasta and a smattering of veg.
 The good news was that it remained like that for every dinner throughout the week so we had plenty of time to become accustomed to it.
 The bad news: no matter how much you eat of it, you don’t get to like it.